Activities with Montessori toys to make learning a fun experience for your little ones

 We laugh at every funny remark, new words he now knows how to use and silly gestures he is now capable of making.

-But did you know that as he continues to explore and find ways to entertain himself (and us), your baby’s brain also continues to develop, even more rapidly than any other time in his life?
+But did you know that as he continues to explore and find ways to entertain himself (and us), baby brain development is taking place, even more rapidly than any other time in his life?

 And we can help nurture it even more through the simple and sincere act of playing with them.